 EIG invests in the worldwide local communities in which we operate.
 EIG “Gives Back” was launched in 2012 as a philanthropic initiative for employees to serve, engage, and network in the community.
 Through the firm’s collaborative process, we assess where to match our expertise and values to make a quantifiable difference in society.
 We actively seek new opportunities that support economic, health, and social advancement, as the EIG “Gives Back” program evolves.

 EIG places high value in empowering rather than enabling those in need.
 In 2012, our corporate headquarters in Washington, D.C. established an ongoing partnership with Miriam’s Kitchen (MK), the area’s leading nonprofit working to fight DC’s chronic homelessness.
 During monthly food kitchen shifts, we directly engaged with the MK clients, allowing us to become a consultant for The People for Fairness Coalition (PFFC), an advocacy group of homeless and formerly homeless individuals.
-We also conduct ongoing in-kind donation drives for the shelter, establishing designated drop-off bins in central areas of the office.
-Items we collect include: informal attire, business casual clothing, non-perishable food, and toiletries.
-Our efforts help to equip the city’s immense homeless population with the basic necessities for a productive day.
+We also conducted ongoing in-kind donation drives for the shelter, establishing designated drop-off bins in central areas of the office.
+Items we collected include: informal attire, business casual clothing, non-perishable food, and toiletries.
+Our efforts helped to equip the city’s immense homeless population with the basic necessities for a productive day.

 EIG encourages employees who are passionate about a specific cause to invite their colleagues to fundraise and attend charity events outside of the firm’s community service program.
-Out of compassion and support for these individuals, groups of EIG employees have gathered for charity races backing the research of lupus and ovarian cancer.
+Out of compassion and support for these individuals, groups of EIG employees have gathered for charity races backing the research of various health issues, including lupus and ovarian cancer.
 In doing so, we created TEAM EIG, the official company group sponsoring organizations that work to combat various health and social problems.

 ADVOCACY & FUNDING